-Accurate alignment of the motor with the driven equipment is extremely important.
-The pulley, sprocket, or gear used in the drive should be located on the shaft as close to the shaft shoulder as possible.
-It is recommended to heat the pulley, sprocket, or gear before installing on the motor shaft.
-Forcibly driving a unit on the motor shaft will damage the bearings. acceleration or shock forces.
+Do not lift the motor and its driven load by the motor lifting hardware.
+The is adequate for lifting only the motor.
+Disconnect the load (gears, pumps, driven equipment) from the motor shaft before lifting the motor.
+The motor lifting hardware nps, compressors, or other acceleration or shock forces.
 In the case of assemblies on a common base, any lifting means provided on the motor should not be used to lift the assembly and base but, rather, the assembly should be lifted by a sling around the base or by other lifting means provided on the base.
 Assure lifting in the direction intended in the design of the lifting means.
-Likewise, precautions should be taken to prevent hazardous overloads due to deceleration, Do not lift the motor and its driven load by the motor lifting hardware.
-The is adequate for lifting only the motor.
-Disconnect the load (gears, pumps, driven equipment) from the motor shaft before lifting the motor.
-The motor lifting hardware nps, compressors, or other
+Likewise, precautions should be taken to prevent hazardous overloads due to deceleration,